SEMA: a Scalable and Efficient Mamba like Attention via Token Localization and Averaging: Experiments

 \section{Experiments}

+In this section, we will test SEMA on classical benchmarks in computer vision such as ImageNet-1K, COCO, and ADE20K.
+Due to limited resources available, we are unable to perform a thorough tuning of hyper-parameters and so have adopted those of MILA \citep{han2024demystifymambavisionlinear}.
+We also report performance based on a single run in most of the experiments, this is typical for this line of research under physical resource constraints \cite{liu2024vmambavisualstatespace, han2024demystifymambavisionlinear}.
+Notably, we observed that the performance of SEMA-T on Imagenet-1K, as presented in Tab. \ref{tab:Imagenet_224_SOTA}, was consistent across several runs. \footnote{All datasets were downloaded and evaluated by the university only.}

-Due to our interest in efficient models deployable for edge AI, we only run our experiments on tiny (T) models, that is models of size around 30M parameters for the backbone. \footnote{All datasets used in the paper were solely downloaded and evaluated by the university.} To evaluate SEMA on ImageNet-1K classification \cite{ImageNet1k}, we trained our models under the same settings as MILA \cite{han2024demystifymambavisionlinear} and Swin Transformer \cite{Liu_2021_ICCV_Swin}.
+\textbf{ImageNet-1K:} To evaluate SEMA on ImageNet-1K classification \citep{ImageNet1k}, we trained our models under the same settings as MILA \citep{han2024demystifymambavisionlinear} and Swin Transformer \citep{Liu_2021_ICCV_Swin}.
 The dataset consists of 1.28M training images and 50K validation images with a total of 1000 classes.
-We trained all of our model from scratch for 300 epochs using AdamW \cite{loshchilov2018decoupled_AdamW} optimizer with a cosine learning rate decay schedule of 20 warm-up epochs and weight decay of 0.05.
-The initial learning rate is set to $4\times 10^3$.
-We apply standard augmentation and regularization as RandAugment \cite{rand_aug}, Mixup \cite{zhang2018mixup}, CutMix \cite{cutmix}, and random erasing \cite{random_erase}.
+We trained all of our models from scratch for 300 epochs using AdamW \citep{loshchilov2018decoupled_AdamW} optimizer with a cosine learning rate decay schedule of 20 warm-up epochs and weight decay of 0.05.
+The initial learning rate is set to $4\times 10^{-3}$.
+We apply standard augmentation and regularization as RandAugment \citep{rand_aug}, Mixup \citep{zhang2018mixup}, CutMix \citep{cutmix}, and random erasing \citep{random_erase}.
 For window attention, we used the standard window size of 7.
 We compared the results with current SOTAs.
-SEMA achieves a top-1 accuracy of 83.7, outperforming 83.5 of MILA-T \cite{han2024demystifymambavisionlinear}, DefMamba \cite{DefMamba_2025}, EfficientFormerV2-L \cite{ViTMo_2023_ICCV} and LRFformer-S \cite{LowRes_SA_2023}.
-We summarized the result in Table \ref{tab:Imagenet_224_SOTA}.
-In addition, we finetune the models on higher image resolutions ($384^2, 672^2, 768^2$) to show the scalability of SEMA.
-We finetune for 30 epochs with a weight decay of $10^{-8}$ and a base learning rate of $10^{-5}$.
-The remaining finetuning strategy mirrors the approach used during the backbone training with a $224^2$ input resolution.
-Table \ref{tab:Imagenet_finetune} shows that SEMA is 0.5-0.7\% better than VMamba on all resolutions.
+SEMA-T achieves a top-1 accuracy of 83.7, outperforming 83.3 of MILA-T \citep{han2024demystifymambavisionlinear}, and DefMamba \citep{DefMamba_2025}.
+Similarly SEMA-S/B achieves a top-1 accuracy of 84.6/85.4, surpasses 84.4/85.3 of MILA-S/B. We summarized the result in Tab. \ref{tab:Imagenet_224_SOTA}.